 How to Avoid an SEO Disaster During a Law Firm Website Redesign

 Redesigning or migrating your website is a huge undertaking.
-Many firms move forward with the effort and investment in hopes that their sites will be more discoverable and bring in more traffic and leads – but that doesn’t always happen.
+Many firms move forward with the effort and investment in hopes that their sites will be more discoverable through SEO and bring in more traffic and leads – but that doesn’t always happen.

 Website migrations that don’t take search engine optimization (SEO) into account ahead of time often lead to serious negative results.
 SEO is essential to the success of your launch, so before you relaunch your law firm’s website, check this list.
 We’ll cover items to check to avoid disaster with your law firms SEO during a website redesign.